thinclab/stable-baselines3/docs/modules/dqn.rst

 ----------

 -  Recurrent policies: ❌
--  Multi processing: ❌
+-  Multi processing: ✔️
 -  Gym spaces:

 ============= ====== ===========
 Space         Action Observation
 ============= ====== ===========
-Discrete      ✔      ✔
+Discrete      ✔️      ✔️
-Box           ❌      ✔
+Box           ❌      ✔️
-MultiDiscrete ❌      ✔
+MultiDiscrete ❌      ✔️
-MultiBinary   ❌      ✔
+MultiBinary   ❌      ✔️
+Dict          ❌      ✔️️
 ============= ====== ===========

 Example
 -------

+This example is only to demonstrate the use of the library and its functions, and the trained agents may not solve the environments.
+Optimized hyperparameters can be found in RL Zoo `repository <https://github.com/DLR-RM/rl-baselines3-zoo>`_.

 .. code-block:: python

   import gym
-  import numpy as np

-  from stable_baselines3 import DQN from stable_baselines3.dqn import MlpPolicy
+  from stable_baselines3 import DQN

-  env = gym.make('Pendulum-v0')
+  env = gym.make("CartPole-v0")

-  model = DQN(MlpPolicy, env, verbose=1)
+  model = DQN("MlpPolicy", env, verbose=1)
   model.learn(total_timesteps=10000, log_interval=4)
-  model.save("dqn_pendulum")
+  model.save("dqn_cartpole")

   del model # remove to demonstrate saving and loading

-  model = DQN.load("dqn_pendulum")
+  model = DQN.load("dqn_cartpole")

   obs = env.reset()
   while True: